BryanHafidz/Reforestation/README.md

-## I applied to be a doorman but didn't get the job due to lack of experience.
-That surprised me, I thought it was an entry level position.
+## I had a dream that I was a muffler last night.
+I woke up exhausted!